 Network.
 Another thing first-time founders lack.
-In contrast, your consultant most likely has an array of connections far broader than you think.
+In contrast, your experienced business startup consultant most likely has an array of connections far broader than you think.
 Leverage on it!
 Ask them to introduce you to their acquaintances and use their existing network to reach the people you deem useful for your business.

 First people you need, even before you have started building the actual product, are experts in the industry your startup is aimed at.Click to tweet